kanglicheng/code-school/sql/readings/rails-5-updates.md

 inherits from `ActiveRecord::Base`.
 In Rails 4, each of our models directly inherited from `ActiveRecord::Base`.

-In Rails 5, we have this:
+In Rails 5, we would declare a model like this:

 ```ruby
 class Cat < ApplicationRecord
 end
 ```

-In Rails 4, we would have this:
+Whereas in Rails 4, we would inherit from ActiveRecord directly:

 ```ruby
 class Cat < ActiveRecord::Base